-If you die with a deferred LGPS pension, a death grant lump sum will be paid to your estate or to someone you have nominated, subject to the Hampshire Pension Fund's discretion.
+If you die with a deferred LGPS pension, a death grant lump sum will be paid to your estate or to someone you have nominated, subject to your pension administrator's discretion.
 The amount of the death grant depends on when you left the LGPS – by leaving your job, opting out or retiring

 Left on or before 31 March 2008